itchio/itch-docs/developing/getting-started.md

 $ npm install
 ```

-> For native modules, you'll need a compiler toolchain: Visual Studio 2015 on
+> For native modules, you'll need a compiler toolchain: a recent Visual Studio
+> (or Build Tools for Visual Studio) with the C++ workload on Windows,
-> Windows, gcc/clang on Linux/macOS.
+> gcc/clang on Linux/macOS.
 See the
 > [node-gyp](https://github.com/nodejs/node-gyp) page for more information on
 > this.